Home > Health Library > Chemical Peel

 In general, the deeper the peel, the greater the risk of side

-effects and complications.footnote 1 Chemical peels can result
+effects and problems.footnote 1 Chemical peels can cause:

 In rare cases, deep peels using phenol can cause more severe